italia/eudi-wallet-it-docs/docs/en/revocation-lists.rst

     Wallet Instance Initiated Revocation Flow

 **Step 1 (Credential Revocation Request)**: The Wallet Instance initiates the process by creating a Credential Revocation Request.
-This request can be sent to a single Credential Issuer, regarding multiple Digital Credentials, and MUST contain a JSON object with the member `revocation_assertion_requests`.
+This request can be sent to a single Credential Issuer, regarding multiple Digital Credentials, and MUST contain a JSON object with the member `revocation_requests`.

-The `revocation_assertion_requests` MUST be set with an array of strings, where each string within the array represents a Credential Revocation Request object.
+The `revocation_requests` MUST be set with an array of strings, where each string within the array represents a Credential Revocation Request object.

 It MUST be signed with the private key related to the public key contained within the Credential (such as the Credential Issuer Signed JWT in the case of SD-JWT, or the MSO in the case of Mdoc CBOR).
 Then, the Wallet Instance sends the request to the Credential Issuer as in the following non-normative example representing a Revocation Assertion Request array.